 The ECB considers that “the existing limit on cash payments of EUR 500 for consumer-to-business transactions, and the new tax incentives discouraging companies from spending cash in excess of EUR 300, are disproportionate in light of the potentially adverse impact on the cash payment system.”
 Cash transactions above the defined thresholds should be permitted as long as the parties are able to ensure that the payment is traceable by identifying the amount, the reason for the transaction and the parties involved.

 It is noteworthy that 17 out of 28 Members States of the European Union have introduced cash payment limitations.
 Thresholds vary significantly as illustrated by the chart below published in the Ecorys-CEPS Study on an EU initiative for a restriction on payments in cash, ranging from €500 in Greece to over €14,000 in Poland.

-In her recent address on the occasion of the signing of the euro banknotes, Christine Lagarde, President of the ECB declared: “But the euro is one thing we all have in common.
+In her recent address on the occasion of the signing of the euro banknotes, Christine Lagarde, President of the ECB declared: “But the The name of the European single currency adopted by the European Council at the meeting held in Madrid on 15-16 December 1995.
+See ECU. is one thing we all have in common.
 It serves as the most tangible symbol of European integration, a process which has brought peace, freedom and prosperity to our continent.”
 Perhaps it is time to drop restrictions on the use of the euro.